- Part 1: Introduction

 PART 2: Guilderland Central School District District-Wide Safety Plan: Emergency Management Plan

 Purpose: Commissioner’s Regulation 155.17 of the New York State Education Department requires each School District to prepare, and update annually, a District-Wide School Safety Plan.
 Its purpose is to insure the safety and health of children and staff.
 It is also intended to integrate and coordinate school activities with municipal, county, and state emergency preparedness efforts.
 This plan is available in each school district for public inspection and to the commissioner upon request.

-Required Contents: Per New York State regulations, our plan is intended to prevent or minimize the effects of emergencies and to coordinate the use of resources.
+Required Contents: Per NYS regulations, our plan is intended to prevent or minimize the effects of emergencies and to coordinate the use of resources.
 Our plan includes the following:

 Appropriate school district response to a variety of emergency situations is the notification of emergency services via 911 and the use of the Incident Command System.
-As of September 2010 the District-Wide Safety Team distributed the uniform response protocol flip charts in all classrooms and kitchens.
-All school personnel receives the required SAVE training annually.
+As of September 2010 the District Wide Safety Team distributed the uniform response protocol flip charts in all classrooms and kitchens.
+All school personnel receive the required SAVE training annually.

 The Chief Emergency Officer is responsible for:

-- Ensuring the conduct of required evacuation and lock-down drills in all district buildings as required by education Law section 807.
+- Ensuring the conduct of required evacuation and lock-down drills in all district buildings as required by education Law section 807; and

 - Ensuring the completion and yearly update of the building-level emergency response plans by the dates designated by the commissioner.